BOUGHANMIChaima/jiji/content/en/publication/RannualReport/index.md

 abstract: As the year comes to a close, it’s the perfect moment to reflect on our achievements through our 2024 Annual Report.
 Highlights from the report: About us, Leadership team, Activities promoting R-Ladies Paris and Overview of our 2024 meetups.

 # Summary.
 An optional shortened abstract.
-summary: R-Ladies Paris' achievements in 2024.
+summary: 2024 R-Ladies Paris annual Report outliting our achievements.

 tags:
 - Python